 Java for Web Development

-As with Python, Java’s use in building web applications is mostly confined to backend, server-facing work.
-A number of Java ‘flavors’ are available for these tasks, including Java Enterprise Edition, the JavaServer Pages Standard Tag Library, and the JavaServer Pages Standard Tag Library.
+Using Java for web development typically confines you to backend, server-facing work.
+A number of Java tools are available for these tasks, including Java Enterprise Edition, the JavaServer Pages Standard Tag Library, and the JavaServer Pages Standard Tag Library.

 Where Python has one single dominant platform for backend development work, Java has many.
-This means you have lots of options for accomplishing whatever goal you’re currently tackling, but can be a little overwhelming.
+This means you have lots of options for accomplishing whatever developmental goal you’re currently tackling.

 Java vs Python for Data Science

 Data science is often cited as being among the fields that will define the future.
-If it’s true that ‘data is the new oil’, then it’s probably worth examining the different approaches and tools for data science using two of the most popular programming languages.
+If it’s true that data is the new oil, then it’s probably worth examining the different approaches and tools for data science using two of the most popular programming languages.
 The sections below take a closer look at Python vs Java with respect to data science.

 Python for Data Science

-Python is simply the standard language for doing data science today.
-While there are places like academia where R might by more popular, and languages like Scala and Java are indeed better for certain tasks, you’d be hard pressed to find many data science roles that don’t expect you to be proficient in Python.
+Python is the standard language for data science today.
+While there are places like academia where R might be more popular, you’d be hard-pressed to find many data science roles that don’t expect you to be proficient in Python.

 Java for Data Science